Pierre Carbonnier: Biography

 Pierre Carbonnier was born 7 August 1828 in Bergerac, son to Pierre and Marie Andrieu.
-As third child of twelve, he married Zélie Joséphine Flusin (dead 9 April 1883) in Paris November 10, 1857.
+He was the third child of twelve.
+He married Zélie Joséphine Flusin (died 9 April 1883) in Paris on November 10, 1857.

-Pierre Carbonnier founded in 1850, one of the oldest public Aquaria in Paris.
+Carbonnier founded a public aquaria in Paris in 1850, one of the oldest in the city.

-In 1869 he started to breed exotic aquarium fishes, being the first in Europe to breed a tropical fish species, the Macropod (Paradise fish).
-This first shipment of tropical fish species was brought to Europe by a naval officer named Gerold (Gérault) at the request of French Consul (1868-1869) Eugene Simon (Eugène Simon) in Ningbo of Zhejiang Province in the southeast of China.
-Of 100 macropods, 22 arrived alive July 8, 1869 in Paris, and Carbonniers share of the shipment was 17 specimens, (12 males and 5 females).
-Two years later he had raised 200 specimens of the Paradise fish.
+In 1869 he started to breed exotic aquarium fishes, being the first in Europe to breed the macropod (paradise fish).
+The first shipment of tropical fish species was brought to Europe by a naval officer named Gérault at the request of Eugène Simon, French Consul in Ningbo of Zhejiang Province in the southeast of China.
+Of 100 macropods, 22 arrived alive July 8, 1869 in Paris.
+Of these, Carbonnier received 17 specimens, (12 males and 5 females).
+Two years later he had raised 200 specimens of the paradise fish.

-The same year he wrote the brochure "Report and observations about the pairing of one kind of Chinese fish" (fr.
-Rapport et Observations sur l'accouplement d'une espèce de poisson de Chine; 1869), "The new remark on the Chinese fish belonging to the genus makropody" (fr.
-Nouvelle Note sur un poisson de Chine appartenant au genre macropode; 1870), and others.
+The same year he wrote the brochure "Report and observations about the pairing of one kind of Chinese fish" (Rapport et Observations sur l'accouplement d'une espèce de poisson de Chine; 1869), and a year later "The new remark on the Chinese fish belonging to the genus makropody" (French: Nouvelle Note sur un poisson de Chine appartenant au genre macropode; 1870), among others.
 He published also several works devoted to the breeding of crustaceans.